beckym223/manual_work/E6_long_edited.md

 considerable duration; high serial correla- tion and lags reduce the usefulness of data reflecting yearly changes.24 Emphasis will
-22 However, the base in relation to which the pro-  ductivity-increase is measured is somewhat inflated as a  result of the fact that the private sector includes some activities for which no productivity-increase can be measured (such as the activities of private nonprofit organizations, and paid household work); and it in- cludes some activities for which the output indices actually used do not measure productivity-increases adequately.
-A minor terminological awkwardness to be  noted here is that government-enterprise, in contrast to general government, belongs in the "private" sector See also fn.
-33.
-23 Kendrick (pp. 182-186) has found a statistically  significant correlation between the increase in his total factor productivity and the "R & D-intensity" of  specific industry groups.
-His discussion of this problem  is based partly on his own research and partly on that of
-Nestor Terlecky.
-Jora Minasian in his May 1969 article, and in his earlier work there quoted, reports on a positive re-  lationship between R & D and productivity-increase in a cross-section of chemical firms.
-He regressed Value Added on labor, capital and R & D. His estimate of the rates of return from R & D disregards a substantial  proportion of the progress-costs with which we shall be  concerned in this paper, but what matters here is the existence of a positive relationship between R & D and productivity-increase.
-However, the fact that on the cost-side merely R & D enters into Minasian's analysis  when he estimates rates of return may provide part of the explanation why these rates are hard to reconcile with the results of a survey (questionnaire study) on which Edwin Mansfield reported also in the May 1969 Papers and Proceedings.
-Firms must be acutely aware of the changeover costs and of various other costs to be considered in our analysis.
-24 This, however, is not all "black and white."
-For  example, regression analysis based on yearly data is not  useless when it comes to examining the question whether  in the United States the rate of increase of productivity has been rising.
-Testing the upward tendency of the rate of produc-  tivity increases (semi-logarithmic nonlinearity) with  yearly data is of interest only for the period following
-1919 (or conceivably for a period ending in 1919).
-Kendrick has shown conclusively that if one decides to  limit oneself to semi-logarithmically linear relations of  productivity to time (i.e., of the logarithm of produc-

 ### ---Economics-1970-0-13.txt---